izquiratops/tango-dictionary/README.md

 - **TANGO_VERSION**: This is the version number of JMDict and must follow the semantic versioning rules.

-- **TANGO_REBUILD**: When set to true will clear any existing data matching TANGO_VERSION and import a fresh dictionary from scratch.
-When enabled, the importer looks for the JSON source file `jmdict_source/jmdict-eng-{$TANGO_VERSION}.json`.

 - **TANGO_LOCAL**: A flag to set the MongoDB connection to a local instance.